Private trees

 • the cultural or heritage significance of the planting, particularly in a conservation area.

-At the end of the assessment process the Council Tree Officer will make a determination in writing which will be forwarded to the applicant (and owner of the tree where applicable).
-If approval is granted for the proposed works, or part thereof, the approved works must NOT be commenced prior to receipt of the written determination.
+At the end of the assessment process a determination will be forwarded to the applicant (and owner of the tree where applicable).
+If approval is granted for the proposed works, or part thereof, the approved works must not be commenced prior to receipt of the written determination.

 Once I have received consent for tree works, can Council do the work?

+It is the responsibility of the applicant to organise for approved works to be undertaken.
 Council does not carry out approved private tree removal or pruning works.
-It is the responsibility of the applicant to organise for approved works to be undertaken.
 As a condition of approval, applicants may be required to engage the services of a qualified arborist trained to prune trees to Australian Standards.
-A list of qualified arborists can be found on either the National Arborists Association of Australia or International Society of Arboriculture websites.
+A list of qualified arborists can be found on the Arboriculture Australia or Institute of Australian Consulting Arboriculturists websites.

 Replacement planting